The infamous white wines of Burgundy

 However, Puligny-Montrachet can pull rank to a certain extent over Chassagne, as the former village boasts two of Burgundy’s grand crus in their entirety.
 Only Corton-Charlemagne and Criots-Batard-Montrachet do not lie, at least partly, in Puligny.
 Both communes owe their origins to the Romans – in the first few centuries after Christ, vines were commercially planted in Puligny and Chassagne; the former was known as Puliniacus.
 Over the centuries, their renown grew, attracting the eye of Thomas Jefferson in 1787.
 He observed that the best wines of the Cote d’Or included Montrachet, which few would dispute today.
 The terroir of this legendary climat (vineyard) is very enviable.
 It is perfectly exposed, very well-drained, and protected from westerly winds.
 The vines are planted on limestone, with significant magnesium and lead, and trace elements of nickel, copper, and even silver.
 Yet no one can precisely explain why Montrachet stands head and shoulders above the other grand crus.
 Nevertheless, it is undoubtedly Chardonnay at its most perfect, refined, slow to mature, and profound.
-It is the intensity, the power, and never-ending complexity, which always leaves tasters astonished and amazed.
+It is the intensity, power, and never-ending complexity, which always leaves tasters astonished and amazed.

 Chevalier and Batard Montrachet are equally as magnificent, although perhaps slightly less revered than Montrachet itself.
 They are wines that can always be approached with confidence, offering a great deal of depth and elegance, with an unrivaled capacity to age.
 In maturity, these grandiose white wines offer the most addictive honeysuckle fragrance, with the most seductive palate of lemon sherbet, white flowers, cinnamon, and pear drop.
 So too are Bienvenues-Batard-Montrachet and Criots-Batard Montrachet rarely anything less than elegant and exquisite.
-These are wines that deserve a lifetime to understand and savor, although one lifetime would not be enough.
+These wines deserve a lifetime to understand and savor, although one lifetime would not be enough.

 Top grand cru Montrachet producers: